 - Damage caused by mold or mildew.

 - Loss to pairs and sets unless the damage or loss occurs to all items in the pair or set.

 - Any loss or damage not resulting from the negligence of the mover.

-Remember, moving companies are not insurance companies.
-For casualty type losses you need either a Homeowner's or Renter's Insurance Policy, a rider on your existing insurance policy, or a special moving insurance policy, which may also be referred to as Relocation Insurance.
-If your company is paying for your relocation, they may also be self insured or have arrangements with insurers for these types of occurrences.
+Keep in mind that moving companies are not insurance companies.
+For casualty losses, you will need either a Homeowner's or Renter's Insurance Policy, a rider on your existing insurance policy, or a special moving insurance policy, also known as Relocation Insurance.
+If your employer is paying for your relocation, they may be self-insured or have arrangements with insurers for such occurrences.

 Homeowner's Insurance Policy Limitations

-Most Homeowner's policies provide coverage for your belongings up to your policy limits while they are at your residence.
-Property that is temporarily off premises is typically restricted to 10% of your personal property policy limit.
-However, if you're moving all of your possessions from one residence to another and you're going to insure them with the same company on your arrival, you have a good argument that your coverage should not be limited to 10% of your policy limit.
-Check with your agent (if you have one) or with your insurer and read your policy in advance of your move.
-In fact, before you move, make sure your personal property is properly insured to its value.
-Don't expect you Homeowner's policy to provide coverage for breakage or damage related to the move.
-But know in advance what would happen in the event of a casualty type of loss.
-Look for:
+Most homeowner's policies cover your belongings while they are in your home up to the policy limits.
+Property temporarily removed from the premises is usually limited to 10% of your personal property policy limit.
+If, on the other hand, you are moving all of your belongings from one residence to another and intend to insure them with the same company upon your arrival, you have a strong case that your coverage should not be limited to 10% of your policy limit.
+Check in advance with your agent (if you have one) or your insurer, and read your policy.
+In fact, before you relocate, make sure that your personal property is fully insured.

 - Is there any restriction or limitation for your property when it's in transit or in the care, custody, control of the moving company?